WeizhiGao/MoDiff/README.md

 ```

 ### Evaluation
-For the evaluation of IS, FID, sFID, we folow [torch-fidelity](https://github.com/toshas/torch-fidelity) and [guided-diffusion](https://github.com/openai/guided-diffusion).
+For the evaluation of IS, FID, sFID, we follow [torch-fidelity](https://github.com/toshas/torch-fidelity) and [guided-diffusion](https://github.com/openai/guided-diffusion).
 We generate 50,000 images for CIFAR-10 and LSUN datasets.

 1. Evaluate IS and FID scores with torch-fidelity.
 Before evlautaion, you need to download the reference datasets.
 The cifar-10 reference data will be downladed automatically, and you can obtain the LSUN datasets [here](https://github.com/fyu/lsun).
 Then run the following command to gain the IS score and FID score:

     ```
     # CIFAR10